 This Netflix series about a teen girl explaining why she ended her own life depicted graphic scenes of rape and suicide to the point where the network had to add more trigger warnings after the show's premiere.

-Before it even aired, the opening of the new HBO show's second episode, in which around thirty penises appear onscreen, was used as an indication of just how risqué the show planned on being, much to the chagrin of parents everywhere.
+Before it even aired, the opening of the HBO show's second episode, in which around 30 penises appear onscreen, was used as an indication of just how risqué the show planned on being, much to the chagrin of parents everywhere.